 If you have any questions about the indirect cost rate review process that this page doesn't answer please let us know by sending an email to email@example.com

-The Consultant Information Sheet for Fiscal Year 2020 submissions will include questions about the Paycheck Protection Program (PPP).
+The Consultant Information Sheet will include questions about the Paycheck Protection Program (PPP).
 Did your firm apply for a PPP Loan?
 If so, did your firm apply for loan forgiveness?
 We are still evaluating the best approach to handle the credit required per 48 CFR 31.201-5 if the loan is forgiven.
 But we wanted to let you know we are adding questions to the Consultant Information Sheet about PPP.

 Frequently asked questions (FAQ)